JacobPulk/art/README.md

 There are no preset or prototypical colors, palettes, images, compositions, or similar.

 An image is drawn in one pass, with one layer.
-It does not synthesizing multiple images for an output image.
+It does not synthesize multiple images for an output image.

 Calculations for a given pixel do not involve any other pixels.